Compression Represents Intelligence Linearly: How is Intelligence Correlated with Compression?

 \section{How is Intelligence Correlated with Compression?}

-\paragraph{General Setup:} To provide a comprehensive study of the correlation between compression efficiency and intelligence, we include 8 series of general-purpose language models, covering diverse organizations and varying in size, as shown in Table~\ref{tab:model-overview}.
-Notably, in addition to dense transformer models, we further include Mixtral-8x7B~\citep{mistral-moe}, which utilizes a sparse mixture-of-experts (MoE) architecture.
+\paragraph{General Setup:} To provide a comprehensive study of the correlation between compression efficiency and intelligence, we include 9 series of general-purpose language models, covering diverse organizations, varying in size and architectures, as shown in Table~\ref{tab:model-overview}.
+Notably, in addition to dense transformer models, we further include Mixtral-8x7B~\citep{mistral-moe} and Jamba-52B~\citep{lieber2024jamba} to validate our findings across different architectures.
+Mixtral-8x7B utilizes a sparse mixture-of-experts (MoE) architecture, whereas Jamba-52B is based on a hybrid Transformer-Mamba MoE architecture.
 Furthermore, we incorporate state-of-the-art models specialized in coding and mathematical reasoning in addition to general-purpose models, as outlined in Table~\ref{tab:model-overview}.
 We assess general-purpose LLMs across all benchmarks, while we include code LLMs in the code area only and mathematical LLMs in the mathematical reasoning area only.
 We note that our investigation focuses exclusively on well-trained LLMs, implying that the intelligence evaluated is likely already manifest, in contrast to models where such abilities have yet to emerge~\citep{wei2022emergent}.
 This is because LLMs that are not optimized enough tend to perform poorly, where the results are overly noisy and less meaningful, complicating the analysis.
 Models are evaluated using few-shot in-context learning or in a zero-shot manner, adhering to the established norms for the respective benchmarks.
 All the models are evaluated exactly the same way with the same codebase for a fair comparison.
 More details on evaluation are included in Appendix~\ref{appendix:benchmarkeval}.

 \paragraph{Metrics:} As described in \textsection\ref{subsection:LossEval}, we utilize bits per character (BPC) as the evaluation metric for compression efficiency.
 To quantitatively assess the correlation between intelligence and compression, we report the Pearson correlation coefficient (Pearson $\rho$) between the average benchmark scores and BPC.
 Based on preliminary observations that the correlation is highly linear, we perform a linear fit between the average benchmark scores and BPC, and report the Root Mean Square Error (RMSE $e$) that captures how much the models' benchmark scores deviate from the linear prediction on average.
 We extend this analysis to individual benchmarks as well in addition to the average.
 Qualitatively, we plot the linear regression results to visualize the relationship, with each model being a point in the figure.